 Freelancers are usually in the creative fields and work from project to project, often more than one at a time.
-They are responsible for their own marketing, run their own billing, and pitching their ideas and sales to potential clients.
-Someone working as a freelancer gets to set their own rates, but they also have to build referral networks, cold-call potential clients, own all tools and supplies, and all with the risk that work is not guaranteed.
+They are responsible for their own marketing, running their own billing, and pitching their ideas and sales to potential clients.
+Someone working as a freelancer gets to set their own rates, but they also have to build referral networks, cold-call potential clients, own all tools and supplies, and all with the risk that works is not guaranteed.

 Headhunter vs. Staffing Agency

 Headhunters and recruiters also look for people in different stages of job searching.
 Recruiters at a staffing agency are looking for active job-seekers, while headhunters are looking for passive job-seekers.
 Companies may work with a headhunter only once but will have an ongoing contract with staffing agencies.
 Headhunters are good to hire when the company has only one specific position to fill.
 Recruiters have a larger network and usually a higher amount of jobs to fill.

 There are benefits to using a temp agency instead of a headhunter.
 Recruiters at a staffing agency have typically built long relationships with their clients, while headhunters are hired on a need-by-need basis.
 Due to these networks, recruiters often have insights into the work culture that the headhunters don’t.